Weather and closures

 When is the decision made to close school?

-The superintendent makes the final decision for a change in normal operations by 5 a.m. on inclement weather days.
+The superintendent makes the final decision for a change in normal operations on inclement weather days with public notification by 5:30 a.m.
 Exceptions may occur on days when weather or road conditions change rapidly during the morning hours.
 See the Closure Procedures page for more information.

 When will snow be cleared from schools?